 The top reasons small businesses fail is because they build stuff people don't want - or fail to express it in a way that potential clients find compelling.

 We usually start a business because we're expert at something and we recognise a problem that needs to be solved.
 We design a series of products or services that will solve that problem and take it to market — only to discover that we have to compete in a market that is so noisy we struggle to stand out from the competition.

-To stand out in a crowded market you have to specialise.
-Specialisation means that we’re playing in a subset of a market that fewer people are playing in, and it becomes a lot easier to become known as the go-to-guys (or gals) for that specific problem.
+To get around this problem - to stand out in a crowded market - you have to specialize.
+Specialization means that we're playing in a subset of a market that fewer people are playing in, and it becomes a lot easier to become known as the go-to-person for that specific problem.